 - The above point is particularly important for the slower Classic riders that will be caught and passed by the faster Epic riders.
 So keep left on the descents, ride in control at all times and indicate your intentions early.

-- This year your transponders will be attached to your race plates, do not cut your plates as you could end up being untimed.
+- Your transponders will be attached to your race plates, do not cut your plates as you could end up being untimed.

 - We do not accept transferred entries.
 For professional and medical reasons we need to know who is on the course and what medical conditions etc they may have in case of emergencies.